gravitational/gravity/docs/5.x/installation.md

 ## Installing on Google Compute Engine

-!!! note:
+!!! note
     GCE cloud provider integration is supported starting from Gravity version `5.1.0-alpha.1`.

-Before installation make sure that GCE instances used for installation satisfy all of Gravity [system requirements](/requirements).
+Before installation make sure that GCE instances used for installation satisfy all of Gravity [system requirements](requirements.md).
 In addition to these generic requirements GCE nodes also must be configured in the following way to ensure proper cloud provider integration: